-The application period for the Senatorial Scholarship will begin in January, and the application will be uploaded to this website at that time.
+The application period for the Senatorial Scholarship has begun, and the application has been uploaded.
 All applications will be reviewed once they arrive.
-Please note that the Maryland Higher Education Commission’s website will not be set up to accept those who are chosen to receive the scholarship out of this office until after April 12, 2021.
+If chosen to receive a Senatorial Scholarship from this office, you will be notified as soon as possible.
+However, the Maryland Higher Education Commission’s website will not be set up to accept those who are chosen to receive the scholarship out of this office until after April 12, 2021.
+Therefore, sometime over the Spring and Summer of 2021, your school will receive the awarded amounts for Fall 2021/Spring 2022.
 For additional information regarding the Senatorial Scholarship, please click here.
 For additional scholarship opportunities in the state of Maryland, please visit the Maryland Higher Education Commission’s website at: https://mhec.maryland.gov/Pages/default.aspx.

 Applications are to be emailed to Obie.Patterson@senate.state.md.us or mailed to Senator Obie Patterson at the James Senate Office Building 11 Bladen Street # 201 Annapolis, Maryland 21401.

 Under State law, the Senator selects recipients for the Senatorial Scholarship.
 This program was established in statue and is administered through the Office of Student Financial Assistance in the Maryland Higher Education Commission (MHEC).
 Maryland statute Title 18, Subtitle 4 (§18-401) establishes the criteria for the Senator to award the Senatorial Scholarship.
 High school seniors, undergraduates, graduate students and private Career School students may apply for the scholarship.
 Students can be enrolled full-time or part-time.